timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 # Error Handling

-Handling errors properly is important in any application, but especially so in web applications.
-In web applications, errors tend to happen in one of two ways: the system broke, or the user broke the system.
+Handling errors properly is important in any application, but especially so in web applications where your users may be anyone from a 90 year old grandmother trying to get to facebook from your website, or a sophisticated hacker who's bored and looking for an easy target.

-Conveniently http has already given us status codes to differentiate between the two types of errors:
+In web applications, errors tend to happen in one of two ways: the system broke or the user broke the system.
+Conveniently http has already given us status code ranges to differentiate between the two types of errors:

 * Status 400 range - User Errors
 * Status 500 range - Server Errors